 - New technology stacks for every firm: these enablers of remote-first organisational design have mainstreamed from start-ups or boutique specialists like ours, to be business-critical in organisations the size of Unilever and Coca-Cola

 The technologies go far beyond Microsoft Teams, Zoom, collaboration tools and elearning.
 Lockdown made getting the right digital nervous systems behind your organisation, business-critical.
 From dashboards to project management, leaders need their eyes on that dashboard and their hands on the keyboard.
-ALSO A

 Overnight, technology made the impossible, possible.